SecondeJK/dev-theatre/src/pages/psysh/index.md

 ##### Shopify API library

-In previous blog posts, I've written how to use composer to get our REST API wrapper.
+In previous blog posts, [I've written how to use composer to get a REST API wrapper](https://devtheatre.net/shopify-laravel).
-When coding your app, developers use it to fetch and push whatever your app requires in its business logic to interact with your Shopify store.
+When coding your app, developers use it to fetch and push whatever your app requires in its business logic to interact with a Shopify store.
 It’s baked into your app’s code though, so using something like Postman or Insomnia to manually query the API would be better suited for quick queries.
 With PsySh though, the API is now -just available-.
 Even better, you may have extended the API wrapper with bespoke functionality - now that’s available too.
 For example: